ch604/crisco/README.md

 * Solder the OLED screen on top of the Pro Micro with the pins to the bottom of the board.
 Ground will be the square pad.
 * Cut and solder the LED strip to the bottom of the board.
 Ground is the square pad, and "Din" on the strip should go to the middle pin.
 Keep the strip in place with some more capton tape.
 * Apply rubber feet to the bottom of the board to keep it from moving around.
 If you added the LED strip, you may need some thicker feet.
 * Copy the firmware folder contents into your qmk keyboards directory under a new 'crisco' folder.
 If you used a 30/m strip instead of 60/m, then change config.h to reflect 5 LEDs instead of 11.
+Regardless of whether you added LEDs or the OLED display, you shouldn't need to turn anything on or off for those  specifically.
+It will work just fine with or without.
 * Compile and flash the firmware.
 * Show it off to your discord buddies..
 * Get frustrated with the keymap...